mattmilburn/strapi-plugin-permalinks/README.md

 *Better conflict resolution regarding updated/deleted pages is on the roadmap.*

 ## <a id="roadmap"></a>🚧 Roadmap
+* Completely refactor using the custom fields feature in Strapi.
 * Config option to limit nesting depth.
 * Better conflict resolution for orphaned pages when parent pages are updated or deleted.
 * Avoid cloning the core `InputUID` component (currently required to function).